vorostamas/smarthome/docs/jinja.md

 ## 1. To see which entities are exposed to your alexa platform, run the following script

-The following entities are exposed to Alexa platform via `emulated_hue`:
+The following entities are exposed to Alexa platform via `emulated_hue_hidden`:

 {% raw %}
 ```